 - No suspension for a first offense if the driver meets certain criteria

-- Driver’s license suspension of 12 months for second or subsequent offense
+- Driver’s license suspension of 12 months for a second or subsequent offense

-A High BAC DUI offense (greater than .10 percent BAC and less than .16 percent) can result in:
+For High BAC DUI offense (greater than .10% but less than .16% BAC) can result in:

-- Driver’s license suspension of 12 months license suspension for first and second offense
+- Driver’s license suspension of 12 months for a first and second offense

-- Driver’s license suspension of 18 months for third or subsequent offense
+- Driver’s license suspension of 18 months for a third or subsequent offense

 - Driver’s license suspension of 12 months for the first offense

-- Driver’s license suspension of 18 months suspension for second or subsequent offense
+- Driver’s license suspension of 18 months for a second or subsequent offense

 Pennsylvania keeps track of any drunk driving charges you may be charged with in other states.
 An out-of-state DUI conviction will result in no suspension for the first offense and a 12-month driver’s license suspension for the second or subsequent offense.